-- 67. The Academic Board is responsible for setting: - a) General and Specific Entry Requirements for the Institute's courses; - b) the Institute's English Language Proficiency Requirements. - 68.
-The Academic Dean is responsible for approving: - a) the release of both conditional or full offers of admission to the Institute; and - b) the refusal to admit a student (based on any other ground than ineligibility). - 69.
-The Student Services Manager is responsible for: - a) processing admission applications, including verification of required documentation; - b) determining eligibility or ineligibility of applicants; and - c) revoking offers of admission in accordance with this Policy. - 70.
-The Course Coordinator is responsible for: - a) reviewing applications for admission under mature-age requirements and advising on the appropriateness of prior learning or experience for equipping the applicant for studying the course; - reviewing applications for exceptions to entry requirements and advising on the appropriateness of prior learning or experience for equipping the applicant for studying the course; - c) reviewing and approving applications for credit for prior learning.
+- 67. The Academic Board is responsible for setting: - a) General and Specific Entry Requirements for the Institute's courses - b) the Institute's English Language Proficiency Requirements. - 68.
+The Teaching and Learning Committee is responsible for: - a) receiving reports from the Academic Dean on admissions and recommending improvements to the Academic Board, including changes to General and Specific Entry Requirements - b) evaluating the effectiveness of admission processes and criteria. - 69.
+The Academic Dean is responsible for approving: - a) the release of both conditional or full offers of admission to the Institute - b) the refusal to admit a student (based on any other ground than ineligibility). - 70.
+The Student Services Manager is responsible for: - a) processing admission applications, including verification of required documentation - b) determining eligibility or ineligibility of applicants - c) revoking offers of admission in accordance with this Policy. - 71.
+The Course Coordinator is responsible for: - a) reviewing applications for admission under mature-age requirements and advising on the appropriateness of prior learning or experience for equipping the applicant for studying the course - b) reviewing applications for exceptions to entry requirements and advising on the appropriateness of prior learning or experience for equipping the applicant for studying the course